Quansight-Labs/free-threaded-compatibility/docs/examples/mandelbrot.md

 of the point's coordinates, so visualizing the set is very amenable to parallel speedups by breaking up the work into chunks of pixels.

-Algorithms to visualize the set range in complexity and sophistication.
+Different algorithms for set visualization range in complexity and sophistication.
 Here is a very basic version that calculates whether a given complex number, `z = x + y*1j`, is in the mandelbrot set.
 The function returns 0 for points inside the set and returns the number of iterations executed for points outside the set: